keycloak/keycloak-benchmark/README.md

 * `keycloak.scenario.authentication.LoginUserPassword`: Browser Login (only Authorization Endpoint.
 After username+password login, there is no exchange of OAuth2 "code" for the tokens)
 * `keycloak.scenario.authentication.ClientSecret`: Client Secret (Client Credentials Grant)

+#### Create and delete clients

+To run the create and delete clients scenario you need to first create a service account with the clientId `gatling`.
+It needs service account roles on realm-management/manage-clients.

+Here's an example run:

+    ./kcb.sh --scenario=keycloak.scenario.admin.CreateDeleteClients --server-url=http://localhost:8080 --realm-name=test --client-secret=<client secret for gatling client>

 ## Release

 If you need to do changes in the "dataset" and then consume it for example from the Openshift pods, you may need the ability to push